zkoss/keikai-blog/blog/_posts/2019-01-11-workflow-app.markdown

 range.setValue(yourData);
 ```

-Keikai doesn't limit your way to get `yourData`, you could query it from a database with Hibernate, a web service, or a file.
-You just implement what you need.
+Keikai doesn't limit your way to get `yourData`, you can query it from a database with Hibernate, a web service, or a file.
+Just implement what you need.

 ## Get User Input